ryanallen/words-of-my-perfect-teacher/README.md

 see [energy](#energy).

 ## Five Families
-*rig lnga*, Skt. *pancakula*, the [Buddha](#buddha), Vajra, Jewel, Lotus and Action families.
+*rig lnga*, Skt. *pañcakula*, the [Buddha](#buddha), Vajra, Jewel, Lotus and Action families.
 The five Buddha Families represent the real nature of all things.
 For example the Five [Conquerors](#conqueror) are the real nature of the five aggregates, their Five [Consorts](#consort) the real nature of the five elements, the five wisdoms the real nature of the five poisons, and so on.

 ## Five Hundred Arhats
 "...the most loyal of the Buddha’s disciples, who attended the religion’s first council at Rajagrha (modern Rajgir) right after the Buddha’s final nirvāṇa to compile his teachings into scriptures." [src](https://www.atlasobscura.com/places/five-hundred-arhats-kawagoe-kita-in-temple-japan)